 It’s as simple as ABC:

-- C – Cost.
+• C – Cost.
 That’s the bottom line.
 What is most cost-efficient?

-If you haven’t used smart allocation before, it can easily sound daunting.
-However, with the right intuitive user interface, it takes a minimal amount of time to review – only a couple of minutes investment per day to maintain a completely smooth operation.
+If you haven’t used smart allocation before, it can sound daunting.
+Yet, with the right intuitive user interface, it takes a minimal amount of time to review, and requires just a few minutes of investment per day to maintain a completely smooth operation.

 While some carrier management platforms use complex programmatic expressions to police allocation rules, Sorted’s Delivery Experience Platform uses step-by-step wizard configuration.

-The main aim of the ‘ABC’ allocation review process is to ensure the allocations are as optimised as possible.
-The data you gather over months or quarters can be used to make small changes that will continue to lower carrier costs and ensure the prime carrier for the job is selected.
+The aim of the ABC allocation review process is to ensure the allocations are as optimised as possible.
+The data you gather over months or quarters can be used to make incremental changes that will continue to lower carrier costs, and ensure that the prime carrier is selected for the job.

 Smart about shipping surcharges